Healthcare scientists working in histocompatibility and immunogenetics carry out vital tests to ensure that donors and patients are suitably matched

 Income figures are intended as a guide only.

-You'll usually work a 37.5 hour week, although you may be required to work on an emergency out of hours on-call rota undertaking work to support solid organ transplantation.
+Although you'll usually work a 37.5-hour week, you may be required to work on an emergency out of hours on-call rota undertaking work to support solid organ transplantation.

 Part-time work is possible.